 Perineal injuries can be emotionally charged as well.
 I remember feeling broken and worried about whether I would ever look and feel “normal” again.
 Unlike a C-section, my injury wasn't in a visibly accessible location.
 It also felt like fewer people knew about or acknowledged perineal trauma.
 That made it hard to get help.

-Doctors and birth teams do provide initial care for childbirth wounds (hopefully).
+Doctors and birth teams hopefully provide initial care for childbirth wounds.

 It seems as though when wounds turn into scars with persistent issues (months and years later), we don’t get a lot of guidance.